 The Company meets the eligibility criteria of the temporary exemption from IFRS 9 and intends to defer the application of IFRS 9 until the effective date of the new insurance contracts standard (IFRS 17) of annual reporting periods beginning on or after 1 January 2021, applying the temporary exemption from applying IFRS 9 as introduced by the amendments IFRS 4 Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts.

-(ii) IFRS 15 Revenue from Contracts with Customers and Clarifications to IFRS 15 Revenue from Contracts with Customers (issued on 12 April 2016).
-(Effective for annual periods beginning on or after 1 January 2018.
-Earlier application is permitted.)
+(ii) IFRS 16 Leases (Effective for annual periods beginning on or after 1 January 2019.
+Earlier application is permitted if the entity also applies IFRS 15.)